Parent & Derived Roles

 These core tutorials will help you to learn the Organizational Management in SAP-Security.
 For an in-depth understanding and practical experience, explore SAP Security Training Videos.

-By defining relationships between objects, you create a hierarchy of objects that mirrors your organizational structure.
+Relationships among objects create a hierarchy that mirrors organizational structure.

 In Detail Maintenance, you create relationships between objects by entering information in the Relationshipinfotype (1001).
 In Simple Maintenance, it is more straightforward.
 When you create a new object, the system creates that object’s relationships.